takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 skyNode?: Node | null
 ```

-A node representing the radiance of celestial sources and atmospheric scattering seen from the camera at the far depth (where the depth value equals 1)
+A node representing the radiance of celestial sources and atmospheric scattering as seen from the camera at the far depth (where the depth value equals 1).

 #### shadowLengthNode